- Department of Curriculum and Instruction

 - According to ISBE's 2020 Annual Report on Educator Supply and Demand in Illinois, bilingual/ESL teachers are being under-produced by Illinois universities – and rank second in terms of vacancy rate.

 - Nearly 250 Illinois school districts reported shortages of bilingual/ESL teachers.

 - The need for bilingual/ESL teachers is so strong that many school districts have been willing to pay for groups of their teachers to complete the six required bilingual/ESL endorsement courses.

-- Some school districts want teachers who can work effectively with all learners – and thus encourage their teachers to enroll in bilingual/ESL endorsement courses.
+- Most school districts want teachers who can work effectively with all learners – and thus encourage their teachers to enroll in bilingual/ESL endorsement courses.